 The team decided to experiment with a new e-commerce model.
 Noting the growing market for curated subscription boxes, they planned their own: a quarterly offering of full-size products, catered to a general audience.
 The idea grew out of their experience running a media company — notably, the free perks that came with it.
 “Brands would send us products for editorial review and provide us with VIP gift bags at media events,” Daniel recalls.
 “Nobody was replicating that experience — of getting to try all these amazing products — for public consumption.
 We thought we could deliver that experience for our audience.”

-Before going all in on the new model, FabFitFun tested an initial run of 2,000 boxes.
+Before going all in on the new strategy, FabFitFun tested an initial run of 2,000 boxes.
 They hoped to establish product-market fit.
 They sold out of boxes in two days.

 As influencers themselves, the founders saw an opportunity: a business inspired by marketing to influencers, running on influencer marketing.
 With a strong value proposition, deep knowledge of their target audience, and a differentiated product offering, they got to work.